ctb/pony-build/README.txt

 to install, easy to hack, and not overly constraining.
 Two out of three ain't bad ;).

+The pony-build architectural model is this: use decoupled components that communicate via webhooks whenever possible.

 Also see `buildbot <http://buildbot.sf.net/>`__.

 Links